| Cast & Crew

 Angel Hernadez

-Angel is a Junior.
-During The Mousetrap, she is working the box office tickets, sound designing, and working on some other crews.
-She is excited to work in the sound world of theatre and for her role in the props department in the next show.
+Angel Hernandez is a Junior.
+During 1984, she is the props designer for the show, and she is working on some other crews.
+She is excited for everyone to see this show, and she can’t wait for the next show.

 Kendall Hobgood